-Research results report that Google's medical interview specialized AI 'AMIE' can make more accurate diagnoses than humans and has a better impression on patients
+Research results show that Google's medical interview-specialized AI 'AMIE' can make more accurate diagnoses than humans and leaves a better impression on patients

 [2401.05654] Towards Conversational Diagnostic AI